NtsoaBe/streaming_project/README.md

 cd docker_folder
 docker compose up
 ```
-Step 4- After all service are started, open a new terminal then create our kafka topic
+Step 4- After all service are started, open a new terminal , you need to stay in the docker_folder folder to perform these step, then create our kafka topic
 ```bash
 docker compose exec kafka bash